open-telemetry/opentelemetry-ruby/instrumentation/excon/README.md

 # Excon Instrumentation

-The excon instrumentation is a community-maintained instrumentation instrumentation for the [excon][excon-home] HTTP library.
+The excon instrumentation is a community-maintained instrumentation for the [excon][excon-home] HTTP library.

 ## How do I get started?